GrASPE: Graph based Multimodal Fusion for Robot Navigation in Unstructured Outdoor Environments: Introduction

+\item A novel reliability estimation method to quantify the usefulness of the image and 3D point cloud data for sensor fusion.
+Our formulation counts the number of features such as corners (for RGB images), and edges and planes (for point clouds) to compute reliability scores and uses it to weigh the edges in the feature graph.
+Weighing based on reliability suppresses the correlations between unreliable sensor modalities leading to success predictions only based on reliable sensors at any time instant.
+Including reliability in feature graph improves success rate by 20-40\% compared to the predictions made without the reliability measures.

+\item We show that our feature graph's construction using the reliability metric is undirected and non-negatively weighted.
+We prove that its Laplacian is spectrally decomposable, thereby allowing graph convolution operations to be utilized in our GNN.
+This helps to learn complex node embeddings from our feature graph.

-\item A Dynamic Window Approach (DWA) based planner to perform navigation on unstructured outdoor terrains while avoiding potential failures and collisions using our prediction model.
-The overall pipeline generates dynamically feasible, collision free and traversable actions to navigate a legged robot.
-We implement our algorithm on a Boston Dynamics \textit{Spot} robot to evaluate its performance in real-world unstructured outdoor scenarios.
-Our method results in an \kasun{x}\% improvement in terms of success rate compared to state-of-the-art methods. \invis{WHAT IS THE SPECIFIC MODIFCATION.
-HOW IS THAT BASED ON GNNs}
+\item A local planner that computes dynamically feasible, collision-free, and traversable velocities accounting for their success probabilities.
+We demonstrate our algorithm on a Boston Dynamics \textit{Spot} robot to evaluate its performance in real-world outdoor scenarios with variable lighting and vegetation density.
+Our method results in an 10-50\% improvement in terms of success rate compared to state-of-the-art methods. \end{itemize}